 If your doctor suspects that your bite has become infected, you will likely be prescribed antibiotics.
 In most cases, treatment lasts five to ten days.
 IV antibiotics are usually only required in the case of a severe infection.

-Seeking Compensation for Dog Bite Injuries
+Seeking Compensation for California Dog Bite Injuries

 An infected dog bite can result in significant medical costs.
 You're entitled to seek compensation for all expenses related to the attack, including lost wages if you were unable to work while recovering from your injury.
-Pain and suffering compensation is typically included in a dog bite claim and is dependent on the severity of the injury, the location of the bite injury, nerve damage, and the likelihood of scaring.
+Pain and suffering compensation is typically included in a dog bite claim and is dependent on the severity of the injury, the location of the bite injury, nerve damage, and the likelihood of scarring.